alexhernandezgarcia/gflownet/LAUNCH.md

 # Contents of external/jobs/crystals/explore-losses.yaml

 # Shared section across jobs
+# $root is a special string that resolves to the root of the repo
 shared:
   # job params
   slurm:
-    template: sbatch/template-conda.sh # which template to use
+    template: $root/mila/sbatch/template-conda.sh # which template to use
     modules: anaconda/3 cuda/11.3 # string of the modules to load
     conda_env: gflownet # name of the environment
-    code_dir: . # where to find the repo (if relative, it's relative to where you run the `python` command)
+    code_dir: $root # needed if you have multiple repos, eg for dev and production
     gres: gpu:1 # slurm gres
     mem: 16G # node memory
     cpus_per_task: 2 # task cpus